 Backing up a WordPress Multisite is Easy with the Right Plugin

 Not only do you have to tread carefully, but you need a safety net ready to fall back on when disaster really strikes.
-Backups are the safety net that ensures you never lose your websites, ever again.
+WordPress Support backups are the safety net that ensures you never lose your websites, ever again.
 Multisite naturally tend to be very large, but with a plugin like BlogVault, the size of your website is not an issue.
 BlogVault has backed up sites as large as 350GB without any trouble.